-The calculation of the effective interest rate includes transaction costs and fees and points paid or received that are an integral part of the effective interest rate.
-Transaction costs include incremental costs that are directly attributable to the acquisition or issue of a financial asset or financial liability.
+The calculation of the effective interest rate includes transaction costs, fees and points paid or received that are an integral part of the effective interest rate.

 The effective interest rate discounts cash flows of variable interest instruments to the next interest repricing date, except for the premium or discount, which reflects the credit spread over the floating rate specified in the instrument, or other variables that are not reset to market rates.
 Such premiums or discounts are amortised over the expected life of the instrument.